CALCIUM OXALATE UROLITHIASIS IN A

 good vibrations.

-4. Mum's complaints in the
+4. Mum's complaints in the past.
+"For

-past.
-"For some weeks, mum had
+some weeks, mum had complained that she

-complained that she needed to wash the
+needed to wash the toilet floor many times"

-toilet floor many times" the man said to me
+the man said to me in retrospective

-in retrospective analysis.
-The dog used to
+analysis.
+The dog used to stay with the mum

-stay with the mum in another apartment and
+in another apartment and would use the

-been doing so for the past 6 years.
+for the past 6 years.

-thought of bringing this dog for a
+Nobody had thought of bringing this dog for

-veterinary check up.
+a veterinary check up.
 Other dog owners had

 also asked the man when he took over the dog

-to live with him in December 2008, "Why your dog takes such a long
+to live with him in December 2008, "Why your

-time to pee?"
+dog takes such a long time to pee?"

-"As long as two
+"As long as two hours outdoors," the owner

-is not normal but the owner did not think it
+owner did not think it was abnormal.

 5. Sorrowful demeanour.
-"I
+"I can't

-the dog was sorrowful."
+because the dog was sorrowful."

-day of surgery on Jan 10, 2009, the owner
+10 days before the day of surgery on Jan 10,

-consulted me because the dog had difficulty
+2009, the owner consulted me because the dog

-in urinating.
-The urine was cloudy.
-The dog
+had difficulty in urinating.
+The urine was

-seemed to be incontinent, leaking urine
+cloudy.
+The dog seemed to be incontinent,

-drops onto my consultation table.
-The
+leaking urine drops onto my consultation

-urethra was blocked.
+table.
+The urethra was blocked.

 Catherisation